BanchanArt/banchan/priv/posts/2023/08-18-beta-launch.md

 From here on out, the commission becomes a conversation between you and your client.
-You can ask for more details or clarifications, you can post drafts or request more references, change the line items for the commission, and otherwise have your professional discussion there.
-Any major changes are permanently logged in the commission timeline, so you'll be able to keep track of anything that's changed over time.
+You can ask for more details or clarifications, you can post drafts or request more references, change the line items for the commission, and otherwise manage your commission interactions all in one place.
+Any major changes are permanently logged in the commission timeline, which allows you to keep track of anything that changes over time.

-As far as money goes, there's two ways to invoice your client: You can **request a deposit**, or you can **submit a final invoice**.
+As far as money goes, there's two ways to invoice your client: you can **request a deposit**, or you can **submit a final invoice**.

-When you request a deposit, the money the client pays doesn't go directly to
+When you request a deposit, the money the client pays does not go immediately to
-you: Banchan holds onto it until either the commission ends, or the client decides to do an "early release".
-By doing a deposit, you can be sure that a client has paid some amount towards a commission and that the payment has gone through, but the client knows their money isn't finally disbursed yet.
-This "escrow" system is core to building trust in Banchan: clients know an artist can't run away with their money, and artists know that clients can run away with their art.
-Attachments to invoices won't be available to clients until payment is complete.
+you: Banchan holds onto it until either the commission ends or the client decides to do an *early release*.
+With a deposit, you can be sure that a client has paid some amount towards a commission and that the payment has gone through, but the client knows their money is not disbursed yet.
+This **escrow** system is core to building trust in Banchan: clients know an artist cannot take their money without providing art, and artists know that clients can not require work without compensation.
+Attachments to invoices are not available to clients until payment is complete.

 ![Example released payment](/images/blog/2023/08-18-released-payment.png)

-When you have a final draft ready, you can submit a **Final Invoice**, which will be for whatever the remaining amount is on the commission, after counting deposits.
-As soon as the client pays the final invoice, all deposits and the final payment will be released to your studio, and become available for payout on your studio's **Payouts** page.
+When you have a final draft ready, you can submit a **Final Invoice**, which will be for whatever the remaining amount is on the commission, after consideration of deposits.
+As soon as the client pays the final invoice, all deposits and the final payment will be released to your studio and become available for payout on your studio's **Payouts** page.

 Please note: Brand new studios will have a longer payout wait time before